KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.13 Resonance and Coherence — On the Dual Signatures That Guide Centropic Motion
+### 26.13 Resonance and Coherence — On the Bifurcal Signatures That Guide Centropic Motion

 Two guiding principles for aligning with supernal realities — **Resonance** and **Coherence** —
 are the energetic signatures by which Zenetism perceives and evaluates